-Deep River, Conn, July 23, 1856.
+DEEP RIVER, CONN, July 23, 1856.

 Mr. Leavenworth-Sir: I have been troubled with dandruff or scurf on my head for more than a year, my hair began to come out, scurf and hair together.
 I saw in a New Haven paper about "Wood's Hair Restorative" as a cure.
-I called at your store on the 1st of April last, and purchased one bottle to try it, and I found to my satisfaction it was the thing; it removed the scurf and new hair began to grow; it is now two or three inches in length where it was all off.
+I called at your store on the 1st of April last, and purchased one bottle to try it, and I found to my satisfaction it was the thing.
+It removed the scurf and new hair purchased one bottle to try it, and I found to my satisma-tion it was the thing; it removed the scurf and new hair began to grow; it is now two or three inches in length where it was all off.
 I have great faith in it.
 I wish you to send me two bottles more by Mr. Post, the bearer of this.
 I don't know as any of the kind is used in this place, you may have a market for many bottles after it is known here.